Arianna M. Varuolo-Clarke, M.S.

 Prior to beginning my Ph.D., I earned my M.S. at the School of Marine and Atmospheric Science at Stony Brook University where I was advised by Kevin Reed.
 During my M.S.
 I sought to understand global climate models ability to simulate the northerly extent of precipitation associated with the North American monsoon.

-My academic journey began in the Northeast Kingdom of Vermont where I recieved my B.S. in Atmospheric Science from Northern Vermont University (formerly Lyndon State College).
+My academic journey began in the Northeast Kingdom of Vermont where I received my B.S. in Atmospheric Science from Vermont State University (formerly Lyndon State College).